It4innovations/hyperqueue/docs/README.md

   <img src="imgs/hq.png">
 </div>

-**HyperQueue** is a tool designed to simplify execution of large workflows on HPC clusters.
-It allows you to execute a large number of tasks in a simple way, without having to manually submit jobs into batch schedulers like PBS or Slurm.
+**HyperQueue** is a tool designed to simplify execution of large workflows (task graphs) on HPC clusters.
+It allows you to execute a large number of tasks in a simple way, without having to manually submit jobs into batch schedulers like Slurm or PBS.
 You just specify what you want to compute – HyperQueue will automatically ask for computational resources and dynamically load-balance tasks across all allocated nodes and cores.
+HyperQueue can also work without Slurm/PBS as a general task executor.

 ## Useful links
 - [Installation](installation.md)